artrayd/Local-JSON-Array/README.md

-# Items array from local json data
+# Example how to import array from a local JSON file
 This repository is made for the tutorial artice published on medium.com.

 ## Project setup